erroronline1/caro/readme.md

 Albeit Safari being capable of displaying most of the content and contributing reliable to records it is highly recommended to use a webbrowser that adheres to current standards.
 Firefox and Edge show no issues on the test environment.

 ## Customisation
-* The manual is intentionally editable to accomodate it to users comprehension, but set up with default entries on installation.
-You can customize the templates/manual.XX.json for the selected default language prior to the installation process (see _language.md within api-directory).
-* Some parts of the config.ini can be changed during runtime, others will mess up your system.
-Respective parts are marked.
-* Languagefiles can be edited to accomodate it to users comprehension.
-Make sure to mainly change values.
-Customize all available language.XX.json-files or delete unused - user customization lists all available files automated.
-All used languagefiles must contain the same keys.
-Most of the keys are hardcoded so (according to _language.md within the api-directory) you may occasionally append to but better not reduce
-    * [permissions] (has no effect without consideration in role management within config.ini)
-    * [units]
-    * [skills] (can be edited during runtime, e.g. to enhance your skill matrix)
-    * [documentcontext][anonymous]
-    * [calendar][timesheet_pto]
-    * [calendar][timesheet_signature]
-    * [regulatory] (can be edited during runtime, e.g. to accomodate to changing regulatory requirements)
-    * [risks] (can be edited during runtime, e.g. to accomodate to changing regulatory requirements or new identified risks)

-It is highly recommended to to create language.XX.**env** files that alter or append to selected keys, without deleting a probably needed one, [just like the option to add a config.env](#environment-settings).
-The json-files serve as a default fallback, are necessary to detect available languages and serve required values in case of future updates of the original repository.
+There are a few JSON-files, for language (language.XX.json) and as templates for swift installation.
+Every JSON-file can be extended with an ENV-file to override default settings or append entries.
+It is highly recommended to to create language.XX.**env** files that alter or append to selected keys, without deleting a probably needed one.
+The JSON-files serve as a default fallback, are necessary to detect available languages and serve required values in case of future updates of the original repository.
-As an example you could override the default setting
+As an example you could override the default language setting

 ```json
 "company": {